allegroai/clearml-docs/docs/pipelines/pipelines.md

 * **Debugging Mode** (for PipelineDecorator) - In this mode, the entire pipeline is executed locally, with the pipeline controller and steps called synchronously as regular Python functions providing full ability to debug each function call.

+When you run your pipeline, ClearML collects and stores all the information required to reproduce the run.
+You can rerun the pipeline via the ClearML Web UI.
+See [Pipeline Runs](#pipeline-runs).

 ## Pipeline Features
 ### Artifacts and Metrics
 Each pipeline step can log additional artifacts and metrics on the step task with the usual flows (TB, Matplotlib, or with